DecisiveAI/mdai-operator/README.md

 - Creates alerting rules for the Prometheus operator.
 - Reads variables from ValKey.
 - Requires environment variables with the ValKey endpoint and password to be provided.
-- Supports two types of variables: set and scalars.
+- Supports two types of variables: set and string.
-- Converts to uppercase MDAI environment variables when injecting them into the OTEL collector.
+- Converts to uppercase MDAI environment variables when injecting them into the OTEL collector if env variable name is not specified explicitly.
   Injects environment variables into OTEL collectors through a ConfigMap with labels matching the hub name.
 The OTEL collector must be configured to use the ConfigMap.
 Operator is not responsible for removing this ConfigMap.
 - The ConfigMap name is the MDAI hub name plus `-variables`
 ```yaml